huggingface/optimum-quanto/README.md

 with calibration():
     model(samples)
 ```

-Note that during calibration, all activations and weights are dequantized and inference happens with float precision.
+Note that during calibration, all activations and weights are dequantized and inference is evaluated with float precision.

 3. Tune, aka Quantization-Aware-Training (optional)